 Top 3 Hiring Practices of the Most Successful Companies

-HR professionals are acutely aware of this principle and emphasize hiring the right people to fill the right roles.
+HR professionals are acutely aware of this principle and emphasize hiring the right employees to fill the right jobs.
 In fact, new evidence suggests that sound hiring practices are not only essential to an organization’s overall functionality but also pivotal to its productivity, satisfaction, quality control, and growth-all of which leads to better financial performance.

-This new evidence comes from a survey-based study conducted by Development Dimensions International and Electronic Recruiting Exchange, which found that a few specific hiring practices are tied to the most highly successful organizations.
+This new evidence comes from a survey-based study conducted by Development Dimensions International and Electronic Recruiting Exchange, which found that a few specific good hiring practices are tied to the most highly successful organizations.

 1. Automated resume screening and search.

 Applicant tracking software, common in even small businesses today, makes screening applicants, organizing their information, and managing job seeker resumes a more streamlined process for hiring managers.
 Organizations surveyed stated that they plan to rely even more heavily on automated resume screening and searching by adding computer-assisted interviewing components to the application selection process.

 Our Hiring Software Buyer's Guide provides a real-world hiring software essentials checklist that will help you make an informed decision.